Balderson claims tight win in 12th Congressional District race - Morrow County Sentinel

-Republican Troy Balderson won Morrow County easily Tuesday night, but it was much closer in other counties.
+MOUNT GILEAD — Republican Troy Balderson won Morrow County easily in the Aug.
+7 special election.
+But it was much closer overall.

-But he did prevail in his battle with Democrat Danny O’Connor for the 12th Congressional District seat.
+Balderson prevailed in his battle with Democrat Danny O’Connor for the 12th Congressional District seat with a 1,564-vote margin of victory.

-Balderson captured 5,145 votes to O’Connor’s 2,144; Green Party candidate Joe Manchik had 66 votes locally.
-A small group of onlookers watched final results come in around 9:10 p.m. at the Morrow County Board of Elections office.
+The final overall tally was 101,574 to 99,820, according to the Ohio Secretary of State web site.
+But a Columbus suburb’s results came in late and O’Connor picked up 190 additional votes.

-With 99 percent of the votes counted across the district, Balderson has moved to a 1,700-vote lead, prompting national Republicans to claim victory for the Zanesville resident.
+The Secretary of State’s office says 3,400 provisional ballots still need to be reviewed and more than 5,000 absentee ballots are outstanding.
+That count will begin on Aug.
+18.

 HIGHER TURNOUT